- Approach on Breast Reconstruction

 Nipple and Areola Reconstruction

 Once you and your surgeon are pleased with the shape, size, and symmetry of your breast reconstruction, and you have had time to heal, you may consider having nipple reconstruction.Your reconstructed nipple will be different than a natural nipple.
 It will not have temperature or other sensation and may have a different texture.
 Your nipple will be for cosmetic purposes and non-functional.
-Dr. Zemmel believes that nipple-areola reconstruction completes you reconstruction adding the “finishing touches.”
+Dr. Zemmel and Dr. Reddy believe that nipple-areola reconstruction completes you reconstruction adding the “finishing touches.”
 Please note that all insurance companies cover nipple-areola reconstruction as part of breast reconstruction.

 If you choose to have your nipple reconstructed, there are different options.
 First, you can choose to have a 3-D tattoo only without surgery.
 This gives the appearance of a nipple and areolar but does not actually have a protruding nipple.
 A second option, and most common, is to use the skin of your reconstructed breast to recreate a nipple.
 This is a small outpatient procedure with little recovery time.
 This nipple bump will be the color of your reconstructed breast skin, and will not have an areola (colored portion around the nipple).
 The areola and nipple can then be colored using a tattoo.
 The tattooing can be done at Richmond Aesthetic Surgery.
 The third option is not to have a nipple reconstructed at all.
 Our plastic surgeon will guide you through this decision-making process and help you reach the best decision.